GuillaumeCAN/workinscrap/README.md

 Sometimes, even Gemini cannot get a full correct score while completing MQC...
 So don't be afraid if you get 4/5, this is just the proof that WorkinLive is shit.

+Do not forget that Gemini API provide a maximum of 10 requests per minute if you are using the free version.
+To create your API key go to [AI Google studio](https://aistudio.google.com/api-keys)

+You can always increase this limit by adding billing to your account or by using your student pass to upgrade your plan.

 ![main-menu.png](app/ui/screenshot.png)

 ## Logging & Output